Olive Philp Diary, 1919

 SATURDAY,5

 Done chores and Brock chopping in forenoon.
-Hithced up Lion an put put away sleighs & Drew manure off drain in afternoon We to town at night.
+Hitched up Lion an put put away sleighs & Drew manure off drain in afternoon We to town at night.
 Put meat in pickle, Fine & very warm.

 SUNDAY, 6